-The PHA will not provide assistance in turnover units until the unit fully complies with HOS.
+The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS.

-.Annual/Biennial Inspections [24 CFR 983.103(d); FR Notice 6/25/14]
+Annual/Biennial Inspections [24 CFR 983.103(d); FR Notice 6/25/14]

 At least once every 24 months during the term of the HAP contract, the PHA must inspect a random sample consisting of at least 20 percent of the contract units in each building to determine if the contract units and the premises are maintained in accordance with HQS.
 Turnover inspections are not counted toward meeting this inspection requirement.